Lisa Barros D'Sa

-Lisa Barros D'Sa (born May 1974) is a film director, writer and producer.
-Barros D'Sa studied English at University of Oxford and holds an MA in Screenwriting from London University of the Arts.
+Lisa Barros D'Sa (born May 1974) is a Northern Irish film director, writer and producer.
+Barros D'Sa studied English at University of Oxford and holds an MA in screenwriting from London University of the Arts.

-She is best known for co-directing and producing the 2019 feature film Ordinary Love, she has also co-directed the films Good Vibrations and Cherrybomb with husband Glenn Leyburn.
-Based on these three 'strikingly different' feature films, the Irish Times described Barros D'Sa and Leyburn as "the most important contemporary filmmakers working from Northern Ireland".
+She is best known for co-directing and producing the 2019 feature film Ordinary Love and she has also co-directed the films Good Vibrations and Cherrybomb with husband Glenn Leyburn.
+Based on these three "strikingly different" feature films, the Irish Times described Barros D'Sa and Leyburn as "the most important contemporary filmmakers working from Northern Ireland".

 Background

 Barros D'Sa was born in Belfast, Northern Ireland in 1974.
 Her father was Dr. Aires Agnelo Barnabé Barros D'Sa (1939–2007), a Goan born in Nairobi who was a leading vascular surgeon during The Troubles.
 Her mother Elizabeth (Libby) was an anaesthetist.

 Career

 In 2006, Barros D'Sa founded a film production company called Canderblinks Film with long-term collaborators Glenn Leyburn and David Holmes.

 Barros D’Sa's directorial debut in 2006 was The 18th Electricity Plan, a short film based on her own screen play and co-directed with husband and collaborator Glenn Leyburn.
 The film played at various international film festivals including LA Shorts, Clermont-Ferrand and Cork International Film Festival, where it won a Special Mention in the Best Short Film category.